14 Day Everest Base Camp Trek

-- Panoramic scenery of the large numbers of snow-topped peaks including Mt.
+- The panoramic scenery of the large numbers of snow-topped peaks including Mt.
 Everest, Mt.
 Lhotse, Mt.
 Amadablam, Mt.
 Pumori

-- Old monasteries and different community with majority of Bramhin, Chhetri, Rai and Sherpa people
+- Old monasteries and different community the ith majority of Bramhin, Chhetri, Rai, and Sherpa people

-The 14 Day Everest Base Camp Trek is one of the best optional classic treks to the base of incredible and highest peak of the world, Mount Everest.
-Apart from Mount Everest you will also come to see Mt.
+The 14 Day Everest Base Camp Trek is one of the best optional classical treks to the base of incredible and highest peak of the world, Mount Everest.
+Apart from Mount Everest, you will also come to see Mt.
 Lhotse (8516m.), Mt.
 Makalu (8462m.), Mt.
 Nuptse (7861m.), Mt Cho Oyu (8201m.) and more; and have an insight of local Sherpa cultures and traditions.
 Besides taking you close to the world's highest mountain, it also gives you a great insight into the local Sherpa culture and the high Himalayas.
-Walking along the footsteps left behind by Hillary and Tenzing will also lay you best experience of seeing attractive Kala Patthar which is also known as black rock.
-Spring and autumn are the best season to go for Everest Base Camp classic trek.
+Walking along the footsteps left behind by Hillary and Tenzing will also lay your best experience of seeing attractive Kala Patthar which is also known as black rock.
+Spring and autumn are the best seasons to go for Everest Base Camp classic trek.